zhao1157/PhD-Atomic-Physics/README.md

 --------
 - **generate_PI_2/**: after mesh being generated, calculates the photoionization cross section.

+### fe17_fe18_matched_levels/
+In this folder, the photoionization cross section of the matched levels are shown.

 ## III. paper/
 In this folder, it contains the scripts that I used to create the plots in the relevant paper (link to be updated).